zaiisao/Documentation/en/Video/videoProfile_android.md

 - Adjustments to the set parameters can be made by the Agora SDK under poor network conditions.
 -  A live broadcast channel generally requires a higher bitrate for better video quality.
 Therefore, Agora recommends setting the bitrate in the live broadcast mode twice that in the communication mode.
 See [Set the bitrate](https://docs.agora.io/en/Video/API%20Reference/java/classio_1_1agora_1_1rtc_1_1video_1_1_video_encoder_configuration.html#a4b090cd0e9f6d98bcf89cb1c4c2066e8) for details.
 - For better video quality during a live broadcast, stable network connection is recommended.
 - Setting parameters in the `setVideoEncoderConfiguration` API may cause billing changes.
-For more information, see [Billing](../../en/Agora%20Platform/billing_faq.md).
+For more information, see [Pricing and Billing](../../en/Agora%20Platform/billing_faq.md).

 ## Frequently Asked Questions
 ### How to choose the video resolution, frame rate and bitrate?